 GESSO LAYERING Panels and canvases were covered with layers of gesso, made of a soft mineral called gypsum, before painting or gilding.
+Mortar and pestle would have been made of hard wood, such as this one, or stone

+Leonardo shows

+Hog's-hair brushes

+Sable brush

+Squirrel-fur brushes

+MAKING BRUSHES

-UNDERPAINTING Bitumen brown was used by artists such as Leonardo for underpainting; it helped define light and shade.
-Mortar and pestle would have been made of hard wood, such as this one, or stone Hog's-hair brushes Sable brush Squirrel-fur brushes MAKING BRUSHES To make soft-hair brushes, the apprentice tied together bunches of hairs from the tail tips of an ermine, or stoat.
+To make soft-hair brushes, the apprentice tied together bunches of hairs from the tail tips of an ermine, or stoat.
 This animal is related to the Russian sable, whose fur is used for high-quality brushes nowadays.
 The apprentice fitted each bunch to a short piece of quill, and inserted a wooden handle.
 The harder bristle-brushes were made of white pig's bristles, which were softened by whitewashing walls with them before painting.

+(c) 2011 Dorling Kindersley.
+All Rights Reserved.
+26

 The texture of the

 ermine's fur is

 rendered in oil

 paint, using the

 finest brushwork

 PREPARING A PANEL One of the apprentice's jobs was to prepare wood panels for painting.
 Poplar, oak (shown here), or silver fir were considered the most suitable woods.
 First the apprentice boiled the bare wood in water to prevent it from splitting.
 Next the panel was coated with size, a clear glue made from boiled animal skins.
 Then it was coated with gesso to give it an even surface for painting.

 Yellow lake

-THE FINISHED PANEL

-This original panel is the reverse of Leonardo's famous portrait of Florentine lady Ginevra de' Benci.
-Leonardo has decorated the back of the panel with a Latin motto meaning "Beauty adorns virtue," a compliment to Ginevra.

-Buckthorn

-Verdaccio

-Carmine

-Sinoper
+Buckthorn berries Sinoper

 BERRIES AND BEETLES Some colored glazes were made from organic materials mixed with powdered chalk and a binding agent.
 Buckthorn berries produced a delicate color called yellow lake.
 Cochineal insects produced carmine, which was made into a vivid crimson glaze for oil painting.

 Lapis lazuli

+de la

 Azurite

-Cochineal ite beetles

-and cinabrese.

 Cinabrese

-PAINTS FOR FLESH

-For painting flesh in

-egg tempera, layering of color was required.
-An

-underpaint of verdaccio was

-worked over with sinoper
+PAINTS FOR FLESH For painting flesh in egg tempera, layering of color was required.
+An underpaint of verdaccio was worked over with sinoper and cinabrese.
+THE FINISHED PANEL This original panel is the reverse of Leonardo's famous portrait of Florentine lady Ginevra de' Benci.
+Leonardo has decorated the back of the panel with a Latin motto meaning "Beauty adorns virtue," a compliment to Ginevra.

 ART TO ORDER Here, a young apprentice crushes minerals for pigments.
 Only when he had mastered such tasks would the apprentice be allowed to work on a painting.
 However, by the end of his training, he was expected to be skilled in a wide variety of techniques.
 A workshop commonly produced a range of items, from portraits and statues to painted furniture and ceremonial armor.

 Ultramarine

+Carmine

 PRICEY PIGMENT Rich ultramarine blue was widely used in Renaissance painting.
+To make this pigment, the

+Cochineal

+beetles

-To make this pigment, the apprentice ground lapis lazuli, a semiprecious stone, to a powder.
+apprentice ground lapis lazuli, a semiprecious stone, to a powder.
 Ultramarine means "from across the seas," as the pigment had to be shipped from Afghanistan.
 A cheaper blue pigment could be extracted from azurite.